raylight75/NodejsCRUD/README.md

 # Nodejs-mysql

-NodeJs app for CRUD with pagination and filters
+NodeJs for API api and AngularJs for CRUD with pagination and filters.
+Project use Sequelize with supports for MySQL.
-For testing copy repository:
+For testing, copy repository:
 ```
 git clone https://github.com/raylight75/NodejsCRUD
 ```